zikzakjack/MyRefcards/MyRefcards_Linux.md

 **mkdir -p letscodeit/zikzak_dir_06/data/in** : Make entire hierarchy of directories

 ***

+**cp** : Copy files and directories

+***

+**cp item1 item2** : Copy the single file or directory “item1” to file or directory “item2”

+**cp file1 file2 file3 dir1** " Copy file1, file2, file3 into directory dir1

+**cp file1 file2** : Copy file1 to file2.
+If file2 exists, it is overwritten with the contents of file1.
+If file2 does not exist, it is created.

+**cp -i file1 file2** : Same as above, except that if file2 exists, the user is prompted before it is overwritten.

+**cp dir1/* dir2** : Using a wildcard, all the files in dir1 are copied into dir2. dir2 must already exist.

+**cp -r dir1 dir2** : Copy the contents of directory dir1 to directory dir2.

+***
 I am reading : The Linux Command Line by William E. Shotts, Jr.